Four-Meter Growth Test

 Ask what grows, then ask what the plan meters.

-Use these scenarios as a planning checklist.
+Use these scenarios as the buyer-language version of the Four-Meter Growth Test.
 They are not hands-on billing tests, and they do not replace the vendor calculator.
 They keep the comparison anchored to the job you are actually buying.

 Scenario What grows Cost risk Buyer check